EdwinCruz13/NodeJS-Lesson/Day 10/readme.md

 });
 ```

-- [x] Add different routes and execute the app
+- [x] Add different routes adding the method "use"
 ```
 //create new route named plain app.use("/plain", (req, res) => {